uboslinux/ubos-docs/sphinx/glossary.rst

       product that kept data local and allowed the owner to modify it at will would be part of the Indie IoT.

+   Network Configuration
+      In UBOS, a network configuration is a set of active network interfaces, their configuration, and the configuration of associated services such as DNS, firewall, and the like.

    Package
       A set of code components that logically belong together.
 For example, the ``wordpress`` package contains all code specific to Wordpress.